2016 South Florida Beef Forage Survey Results

-UF/IFAS Extension faculty and state specialists involved in the UF/IFAS South Florida Beef-Forage Program (SFBFP), in conjunction with the UF/IFAS Program Evaluation and Organizational Development unit, created a survey in 1982 that is used to evaluate ranch management practices.
+The UF/IFAS South Florida Beef Forage Program (UF/IFAS SFBFP) is composed of county Extension faculty and state specialists.
+The members, in conjunction with the UF/IFAS Program Evaluation and Organizational Development unit, created a survey in 1982, which is used to evaluate ranch management practices to determine benchmarks in cattle production and pasture management.
 The survey is updated and distributed every five years to ranchers in 14 south Florida counties: Charlotte, Collier, DeSoto, Glades, Hardee, Hendry, Highlands, Hillsborough, Lee, Manatee, Martin, Okeechobee, Polk, and Sarasota.
-There were 102 anonymous responses in 2011.
+There were 112 anonymous responses.

 Characteristics of Beef Operations in South Florida

 Type of Beef Operations: The beef cattle industry in south Florida is primarily commercial.
 A small percentage of ranchers ran both purebred and commercial herds (Figure 1).

 Business Structure of the Ranch: Fifty-three percent (53%) of ranches are sole proprietorship whereas 30% are corporate-owned and 17% operate as a partnership.
 (Some respondents operated in multiple business structures.)

 Ranchers’ Source of Income: Sixty-eight percent (68%) of ranchers receive income from another profession.

 Years in Cattle Business: Survey respondents have been in the business for an average of 39 years.

 Plans for the Next Five Years: Ninety-five percent (95%) of ranchers plan to maintain or increase the size of their operations in the next five years (Figure 2).